-They can't be!
+As a general rule, they can't be!
 When your projector or luminaire lamp is running, we blow large quantities of air through the enclosure, so it cannot be a sealed box, which these IP levels would require.
 Tempest enclosures are tested and approved to NEMA 3R, a weatherproof standard for electrical enclosures.
 For a full explanation, see Hot Topics above.
 There are two exceptions to this rule: Cyclone enclosures with ActiveCool are sealed systems and therefore IP67.
 Metro enclosures incorporate sealed counterflow heat exchanger technology, and are also IP67.

 Historically, Tempest has avoided the use of active cooling, and successfully maintained acceptable operating temperatures using high-velocity forced air cooling even in the hottest climates.
 Now, with the advent of laser light sources, there is a need to maintain a more constant temperature at levels that may be below the outside ambient level.
 Tempest now offers two active cooling options - AC Assist and ActiveCool.
 AC Assist - for Cyclone and Blizzard outdoor enclosures.
 An outdoor-rated spot cooler that blends cooled air with ambient air to reduce inlet air temperature by as much as 12C.

 Since outdoor video-mapping applications often have to deal with very long throws, building an AC compressor into the enclosure itself can cause vibration, and image wobble - a big no-no...
-Tempest AC Assist solutions place the active cooling components in an external enclosure, connected with flexible hoses, with optional anti-vibration mounts to guarantee a steady, vibration-free image.
+Tempest active cooling solutions place the active cooling components in an external enclosure, connected with flexible hoses, with optional anti-vibration mounts to guarantee a steady, vibration-free image.

 We have a lot of experience in supplying enclosures to customers with cold winter climates such as Canada, Russia and Scandinavia.
 The heaters fitted to Tempest enclosures will kick in to maintain a preset bottom threshold temperature (typically set between 0-10ᴼC), when the outside air temperature drops.
 Additional thermal insulation kits are available for all Tempest projector enclosures.
 Incidentally, these climates are typically very humid during the summer months, when the DEC will really come into its own and save you from condensation buildup.